Community Infrastructure Levy

 The levy is set locally and most new development which creates additional floor space of 100 square metres or more, or creates a new dwelling, is potentially liable for the levy.

-If a CIL is listed as a requirement in the local validation list, you'll need to submit an additional information form with your planning application, so we can calculate if you need to pay CIL.
+If a CIL is listed as a requirement in the local validation list, you will need to submit an additional information form with your planning application, so we can calculate if you need to pay CIL.
 We need to receive the form before we can start dealing with the planning application.
 Additional information form can be found on the Planning Portal

 If the development is liable to pay CIL, we send out a liability notice when the planning application is approved.
 This notice explains how much the developer will be liable to pay.
 Liability notices are mainly to inform the customer; we never seek payment at this stage.